-In the May 2015 edition of Smart Gardener, we talked about soil in general: what it’s composed of (45 percent physical material, 25 percent water, 25 percent air, 5 percent organic matter); the web of life underground; and the differences between compost, mulch, and manure.
+Read more about soil : what it’s composed of (45 percent physical material, 25 percent water, 25 percent air, 5 percent organic matter); the web of life underground; and the differences between compost, mulch, and manure.
+Fall is the best time to prepare your soil for next spring.

 “Feed the soil, not the plants.”